 The entrance class offers a preschool curriculum, which is designed to prepare the children for learning in school, writing and early math.
 Pre-literary mother tongue lessons in German and English are introduced to the children in the second half of the school year as is a special early math program, “Math Their Way”.

-Most JFKS students are admitted into the entrance class which starts one year before first grade, and turn five the calendar year they start entrance class.
+Most JFKS students are admitted into the entrance class which starts one year before first grade.

 The JFKS Music Department offers a Suzuki violin program for children in entrance class, for more information please check in the Fine Arts section under The Suzuki Violin Program.